Janicza Bravo Invented An Entirely New Genre Of Comedy, & It’s Going To Stress You Out

 What compelled you to make Lemon, the story of a sad sack, white, middle-aged man?

 "As a filmmaker, I wanted to be working in comedy.
 I wanted to be working in dark, strange, surreal comedy.
 There wasn’t really space for me in that arena.
 The work that was being made — and is still being made — was by white dudes.
-There weren’t even people of color making work in that kind of tone, or humor.
+There weren’t even people of colour making work in that kind of tone, or humour.

 To aggressively carve out my space, I found myself drawn to what most of the work in that space was about: white guy, late 30s, early 40s, whose life is kind of falling apart.
 But there’s something about him that’s charming, and things work out for him.
 He has a great wife or girlfriend who barely says anything, whose whole purpose is to service him.
 He has a decent group of friends.
 He always lives in a very large apartment or house.